PdxCodeGuild/20180116-FullStack-Day/2 HTML + CSS/labs/lab01-bio.md

 # Lab 1: Bio

-Write up a short bio webpage for yourself or someone famous.
+Write up a short bio webpage for someone famous (alive or dead) or a fictional character.
-Include:
+Include the following:

 * A written introduction
 * A link to a Wikipedia article in that introduction